ponylang/pony-tutorial/c-ffi/linking-c.md

+# Linking to C Libraries

 If Pony code calls FFI functions, then those functions, or rather the libraries containing them, must be linked into the Pony program.

-# Linking to C libraries
+## Use for external libraries

 To link an external library to Pony code another variant of the use command is used.
 The "lib" specifier is used to tell the compiler you want to link to a